 The GSA is proud to uphold several annual traditions designed to foster the academic and intellectual growth of our members.
-As part of the Welcome Month events, GSA also hosts an annual seminar designed to help both PhD and Master's students think about how to choose research labs for their rotations and eventual thesis work and how to be professional in the lab.
+As part of New Student Orientation, the GSA hosts a seminar designed to help both PhD and Master's students think about how to choose research labs for their rotations and eventual thesis work and how to be professional in the lab.

 Resources for Incoming Students